Find missing fields on a contact list

 • What if the same name exists at two different companies?

 The company field disambiguates.
-Tori Moss at Notion and Tori Moss at Pigment are two real people in Lusha’s data.
+Tori M. at Company A and Tori M. at Company B are two real people in Lusha’s data.
 Providing the correct company resolves to the right record.
 The prompt surfaces the resolution so you can confirm the right one came back.

 • Can I enrich from a LinkedIn-only export?